itayniv/a2z_final/README.md

 What my project About?

-Can I make a meaningful interaction between a child and a machine? / Can I tell a story using machine learning tools?
+Can I make a meaningful interaction between a child and a machine? <enter>
+Can I tell a story using machine learning tools?

 Using text to from a narrative.